Servideska/HPC/doc.zih.tu-dresden.de/docs/access/jupyterhub.md

 depends on your settings for partition (CPU architecture) and standard environment.

-As of July 2022 we have a number of standard environments, namely:
+We have a number of standard environments, namely:

 | name                                                       | optimized for   | specially recommended for | Modenv            | Partitions                                             |
 |------------------------------------------------------------|-----------------|---------------------------|-------------------|-----------------------------------|